ProfDNash/Prime-Climb/README.md

 # Prime-Climb
-Train an AI to play the board game Prime Climb
+GOAL: Train an AI to play the board game Prime Climb